navikt/nada-orchestration-insight/README.md

 # nada-orchestration-insight
-Cronjob reading data from databases in knada cluster to update bigquery table
+Cronjob reading data from databases in knada cluster to update bigquery table in nada-prod